 5. Minimalism helped me lose weight

-About 10 years ago, I started having all these crazy health problems and as a result, I went from a stable weight to very quickly gaining about 40 pounds.
+In about 2008, I started having all these crazy health problems and as a result, I went from a stable weight in the normal range to very quickly gaining about 40 pounds.

 Finally, doctors figured out what was wrong with me and my weight started dropping back to normal on its own.
 But those last 10 pounds were pretty stubborn.
 I realized that I could apply the principles of minimalism to my eating habits.

 After a lot of research and working with health care professionals, I pinpointed foods that were not agreeing with my digestion.
 Through trial and error, I weeded them out of my diet.
 I also made my meals minimalist: eating smaller portions and limiting the number of ingredients in each meal.